 “On the weekends, we’d have a lot of down time, so I figured I might as well put something up while I’m here,” Minion told The Indianapolis Star.

-His modestly described “somethings” were intricate, detailed wildlife drawings that included an elephant, iguana, stallion, blue jay, rhinoceros, and a tiger.
+His modestly described “somethings” were intricate, detailed wildlife drawings that included an elephant, iguana, stallion, rhinoceros, and a tiger.

 However, most impressive of all might be Minion’s lack of formal training.